crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 ## Real-time user flow
 1. User input
-    1. User asked to select democratic candidate to search for.
+    1. User asked to enter keyword to search for.
-    2. Used asked for date in the last 7 days that they'd like to look at.
+    2. Will give the user the last 180 tweets or up to 7 days.
 2. Query for tweets sent on that date that mention the selected candidate.
 4. Read response and store variables for each tweet in a tweet object:
     1. Date of tweet